Qase/swift-logger/README.md

 ### Logging execution

 `LoggerManager` has its own style of executing tasks.
-It's done in form of `asyncSerial` style, that works on background thread without disrupting the main thread.
+It's done in the form of `asyncSerial` style, that works on the background thread without disrupting the main thread.
+Also, the logging itself is done serially, that means the logs will execute consecutively, one after each other.
 #### `asyncSerial`

 Logging task is dispatched asynchronously on a custom serial queue, where all loggers perform their tasks serially one by one.